 Because you'll be starting small, you don't need to hire a market research company to do the job for you.
 You can conduct DIY market research by browsing online forums and threads related to your prospective product.
 Other research methods like email/personal interviews, informal surveys, and focus group discussions (FGDs) also work.

-In a buy and sell business, you can practically sell anything (except for the common prohibited items like perishable food products, weapons, etc.).
+With a buy-and-sell business, you can practically sell anything (except for the common prohibited items like perishable food, weapons, etc.).
 Of course, it makes sense to consider selling the type of products you're interested in or passionate about—it's what will keep you going when things get tough.

 But if you're after maximizing profits, then choose the top-selling products or those with high demand.
 You may use online tools like the Google Keyword Planner to find the most searched brands and product categories related to the product/s you want to sell.

-Especially if you’ll take your buy and sell business online, consider selling any of the following top-selling items in the Philippines:
+Thinking of buying and selling products to earn extra income?
+Consider any of the following top-selling items in the Philippines:

-Divisoria, Baclaran Market, and Greenhills are the go-to sources of products for buy and sell entrepreneurs in the Philippines, especially for clothes, bags, shoes, and toys.
+Divisoria, Baclaran Market, and Greenhills are the go-to sources of products (especially for clothes, bags, shoes, and toys) for buy-and-sell retailers.
 For very cheap wholesale RTW garments, head over to Taytay Tiangge in Taytay, Rizal.

-There are many other wholesale stores in the Philippines that specialize in different types of products.
+Many other wholesale stores in the Philippines specialize in different types of products.
 Online wholesale shops make procuring products a lot more convenient than going to brick-and-mortar wholesalers, so you may also want to check them out.